Universal Translation Services

 • Is Singapore a part of China?

 Singapore is a sovereign city-state.
-It is not a part of China but it does share its borders with the country.
+It is not a part of China, but it does share its borders with the country.
 It is one of the most successful and advanced states in the world.
 Despite being a multicultural state, it has not seen any internal conflicts.
-The people of Singapore enjoy all the basic necessities of life.
+The people of Singapore enjoy all the necessities of life.

 • Is Singapore a city or country?